RichDonnellan/wp-starter/README.md

 - `npm run build` - builds the files
 - `npm run watch` - builds the files and fires up BrowserSync
 - `npm run production` - builds the files for production use

+### Tailwind CSS
+This theme relies heavily on the utility-first (customizable) framework, [Tailwind CSS](https://tailwindcss.com).
+It's highly suggested to read the documentation linked and understand the concept behind this methodology.

+> Tailwind provides highly composable, low-level utility classes that make it easy to build complex user interfaces without encouraging any two sites to look the same.

+It's also component friendly:

+> Tailwind provides tools for extracting component classes from repeated utility patterns, making it easy to update multiple instances of a component ...